avgalbo/COP-4520-Programming-Assignments/HW2/PT1/README.md

 Trial 10 Run recorded at 128ms
 ```

-On avg at ```130.4ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the labyrinth on each permit.
+On average at ```130.4ms``` is a reasonable time for each guest on one thread and only allowing one guest to enter the labyrinth on each permit.